darrenwatt/localcluster/README.md

 Docker container for this is available in [DockerHub](https://hub.docker.com/repository/docker/darrenwatt/localcluster) and Dockerfile is supplied if the image needs to be modified.

+The container runs nginx with PHP, and some test content to show the IP for the pod serving each request.

 ### Prerequisites

 Local kubernetes cluster, I'm currently running this in [MiniKube](https://minikube.sigs.k8s.io/docs/) but any K8's environment should work.